 The tetracycline antibiotics, including minocycline and doxycycline, have immunomodulatory and neuroprotective activities.
-They appear to decrease the passage of lymphocytes across the bloodbrain barrier.
-A small Phase II trial of Copaxone plus minocycline showed favorable MRI data, with minocycline decreasing gadolinium-enhancing activity by 50 percent over a period of six months.
+They appear to decrease the passage of lymphocytes across the blood-brain barrier.
+A small Phase II trial of Copaxone plus minocycline showed favorable magnetic resonance imaging (MRI) data, with minocycline decreasing gadolinium-enhancing activity by 50 percent over a period of six months.
 A subsequent 24-month trial showed a significant decrease in lesion activity and clinical status.

-In a larger study of 305 patients called RECYCLINE, minocycline was used as an add-on to Rebif in patients with RRMS.
+In a larger study of 305 patients called RECYCLINE, minocycline was used as an addon to Rebif in people with RRMS.
 Patients being treated with Rebif were randomized to oral placebo (n = 155) or minocycline 100 mg (n = 149) twice daily for 96 weeks.
-Data were presented at ECTRIMS in the fall of 2012, and disappointingly, minocycline did not provide significant improvement to either clinical or magnetic resonance imaging (MRI) outcomes.
+Data were presented at ECTRIMS in the fall of 2012,57 and disappointingly, minocycline did not provide significant improvement to either clinical or MRI outcomes.
 Further studies of minocycline are not thought to be warranted.